eparamasari/eparamasari/README.md

 💡 Current interests: climate change mitigation and adaptation research, environmental intelligence, renewable energy, and sustainability-related AI and data science projects

 🌱 As a lifelong learner with a growth mindset, I seek opportunities to continuously learn new skills.
 Realizing the rising importance of big data in getting insights, telling stories, and finding solutions for the world's problems, I continue to learn various things related to data science, machine learning, and artificial intelligence to explore how they can be leveraged for social good and sustainability enhancements.
 I also enjoy learning about other topics, from design thinking to innovation management.
-I'm currently holding several certifications:
+I currently hold several certifications:
 - CompTIA DataX
 - PCAP - Certified Associate Python Programmer
 - Google Cloud Professional Machine Learning Engineer Certificate